Chaosmose/PdSSync/README.md

+## Disclaimer ##
+**PdSSync** is still in early development phases do not use in any project !
+Currently the web api is prototyped in PHP, it will be ported to JAVA or PYTHON an will support MessagePack encoding in 2014.

 # PdSSync #

-A simple delta synchronizer for documents and data between devices.
-The standard synchronization topology relies on a client software and a light blind Restfull service, but can work locally and using P2P.
+A simple delta synchronizer for documents and data between devices.It allows to synchronizes local and distant grouped sets of files.The standard synchronization topology relies on a client software and a light blind Restfull service, but it can work locally and using P2P.
-It allows to synchronizes local and distant grouped sets of files.

 ## Approach ##